 Even then, you may hold it together until you see the spirits of the Monsters saying goodbye to Genki, before they fused.
 What really nails it is Mocchi's "I love you, Genki..."

-And before that, we had the Monsters resolving to fuse in the first place and encouraging Genki despite his heartbreak over the situation.
+The Monsters resolving to fuse in the first place and encouraging Genki despite his heartbreak over the situation.

 Tiger: You said you were going to destroy Moo and make this world a peaceful place again.
 I came all this way because I believed in what you said.